Posted 28 June 2015 - 02:15 PM

 Nothing new on the subject in over a year, so I will start another discussion on them.
 I have had vent visors on all my cars/trucks for years.
 I think they add a nice accent to the looks of a vehicle.
 I have had both AVS and Weathertech brands.
 I did not notice a difference in them.
 Does anybody know of any differences in them besides weathertech being over twice as expensive?
 Weathertechs have 3 year warranty, avs has lifetime.

 Can somebody give me a reason as to why I would by the weathertechs over the avs?
 I will spend the extra money if there is a valid reason.

 Weathertech - there are a couple clips for the rear deflectors/visors, but other than that they slip in nicely.
 AVS has double-sided tape or something that requires the windows up for a period of time as it sets.
 Weathertech has none of that at all, although I do recommend keeping the windows up for several hours to get the things to set into place properly.

 I just had the Weathertechs put on because I drive with the windows cracked a bit.
 Invariably I get rain water or splashup from traffic right thru it and into my face.
 Now I don't sweat it at all.

 Edited by Cobra348, 28 June 2015 - 02:20 PM.

 Big Red: 2017 FFH SE, Ruby Red, Med Light Stone leather

 602A SE Luxury Package, Park Assist, Adaptive Cruise Control w/stop & go

-Driver Assist Pkg (lane keeping, BLIS, auto high beams, auto wipers, heated steering wheel)
+Driver Assist Pkg (lane keeping, BLIS, auto high beams, rain-sensing wipers, heated steering wheel)